Kos/flippy/README.md

 		...
 ```

-Now the flag is defined, but it will be always disabled.
+Now the flag is defined in code, but it will be always `False` because we haven't rolled the feature out yet.

-6. Visit the Django Admin in http://localhost:8000/admin/flippy/rollout/ and create a new rollout for this flag to enable it locally.
+6. Visit the Django Admin in http://localhost:8000/admin/flippy/rollout/ and create a new rollout for this flag to enable it.

 ## Writing flags